decorative

 I’m sure I was saying something endlessly fascinating like, “Yes, I did so go to Norman High School.
 I did too.
 I swear to God we went to high school together.”
 Alternatively, it may have been, “Yes, I do remember the time I got involved with that ridiculously good crowd of smart, kind-hearted, and responsible kids who for whatever reason committed 7 felonies and 13 misdemeanors together.”

 What I lack in photographic evidence of Yvonne’s excellent taste and generosity in loaned dresses I have in spades regarding shoes.
 Yes, Yvonne even sent me forth into reunionland with footwear more lovely than Cinderella’s.
-While the dresses and shoes must return to the owner, this photo of my feet with my sweet’s is mine forever, just as Handsome Hubster is mine to have and to hold (unless, of course, we have some sort of hard drive failure).
+While the dresses and shoes must return to the owner, this photo of my feet with my sweet’s feet is mine forever, just as Handsome Hubster is mine to have and to hold (unless, of course, we have some sort of hard drive failure).

 Thanks big time Yvonne.
 I would have been nekked and barefooted were it not for you.